 Standing Makes You Feel Better

-Of course, there is a transitional period of a week or so that your body needs in order to get used to standing for longer periods of time, especially if you have been sitting all day for years and years.
+Of course, there is a transitional period of a week or so that your body needs in order to get used to standing for long periods of time, especially if you have been sitting all day for years and years.

 But after the slight foot pain subsides, you’ll find that standing makes you feel better.
 You’ll leave the office feeling more energized and less tired than before.
 The fact that standing is a form of exercise also factors into this.
 Standing helps you to stay active while performing the same tasks you were performing while sedentary in the past.